oc7ophus/web/content/index.md

 ---
 title: Homepage
 ---
-Hello, I'm oc7o.
-I'm an A-Level student studying Computer Science, Maths and Physics.
+Hello, I'm [oc7o](https://github.com/oc7ophus/).
+I'm an 18 year old developer studying Computer Science, Maths and Physics at A-Level.

 Welcome to my [Digital garden](https://jzhao.xyz/posts/networked-thought).
-This website was made to centralize my academic notes and other misc projects.
+This website was made to centralize my academic notes and other projects.

 Feel free to take a look around using the search bar / explorer, or these starting points: